nandosousafr/blog.nandosousa.com/_posts/2016-06-09-yet_another_introduction_to_concurrency_part_i.md

 ### Concurrency vs Parallelism

+You may say:
 > Parallelism? you're talking about concurrency, why did you mention
 > Parallelism?
 And they are the same thing, right?

-Actually, _concurrency_ and _parallelism_ are not the same. let's dive into a little bit.
+Actually, _concurrency_ and _parallelism_ are not the same. let's dive into it a little bit.

 Roby pike gave a brilliant [talk](https://www.youtube.com/watch?v=cN_DpYBzKso) about it.
 On it, he explains that parallelism is the simultaneous execution of things, possibly related, possibly not.
 And concurrency is programming as the __composition__ of independently executing processes.
-For languages that do not provide direct support for parallelism, you must to concurrently __structure__ your program in order to achieve parallelism.
+For languages that do not provide direct support for parallelism, you must concurrently __structure__ your program in order to achieve parallelism.

 Take this code as example: